luisnaranjo733/isbn/README.rst

 >>> book.title
 'Vocabulary workshop.'
 >>> book.getMetadata()  # desired_parameters defaults to all of the possible values.
->>> for attr in book.attributes:  # A list of attributes that is created dependinging the available data.
+>>> for attr in book.attributes:  # A list of attributes that is created depending the available data.
 >>>     print attr + ': ', getattr(book, attr)
 isbn10:  None
 isbn13:  9780821571095